smildiner/bipolar/README.md

 ## The repository includes three main folders:

- - `data`: empirical data folder (not included due to privacy issues)
+ - `data`: empirical data folder (not included due to privacy issues).
+ - `outputs`: contains the folders `figures` (figures included in the manuscript) and `res` (each of the outputs for the simulated data).
- - `R`: R scripts to fit Bayesian multilevel HMM on empirical data, analyse main results, run simulation, decode simulation results, and analyse simulation results.
+ - `R`: R scripts to fit Bayesian multilevel HMM on empirical data, analyse main results, run simulation, decode simulation results, and analyse simulation results, and necessary utility functions.
- - `results`: main analysis results from fitting the Bayesian multilevel HMM on the empirical data.
+ - `results`: main analysis results from fitting the Bayesian multilevel HMM on the empirical data; contains the main object generated as output after fitting the multilevel HMM.

 ## Reproducing Results